Rockset

 Follow the steps below to create the Film Releases collection:

-• Under the Configure Ingest section, you will see that an Ingest Transformation has already been predefined for you.
-This transformation simply processes incoming data as it is written into your Rockset collection by cleaning up the data and defining data types for a few fields.
-For the purposes of this tutorial, we recommend that you do not change the predefined ingest transformation as our queries later on may be affected.
+4. Under the Transform Data section, you will see that an Ingest Transformation has already been predefined for you.
+Ingest Transformations are SQL queries that execute on data before it is stored in Rockset.
+For the purposes of this tutorial, we recommend that you do not change the predefined ingest transformation as our sample queries later on may be affected.

 The source preview is automatically generated so you can explore the semi-structured JSON data in a tabulated form: